12kdh43/cs231n/README.md

-## CS231n Assignments Soultion Spring 2021
+## CS231n Assignment Soultions Spring 2021
 Following the course of Stanford [CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.stanford.edu/index.html), this repository is for my solutions for the assignments of the course.

 ### Assignment 1